The fear of man lays a snare, but whoever trusts in the LORD is safe. – Proverbs 29:25

 This kind of disbelief does not mean the person is an unbeliever.
 It could mean the person is an unbelieving believer (Mark 9:24) or a practical atheist.
 Believe it or not, believing Christians struggle with unbelief, and when they do, fear will be entangling the heart.

 In real life what you will see is something like what the infographic represents.
 The fear-motivated person will be looking for approval from someone.
 It does not mean they will be looking for approval from everyone.

 Fear of man is not an across-the-board, I-am-afraid-of-everyone kind of sin.
 You can be free from some relationships, but in others, you find yourself craving approval, acceptance, respect, or the other side of the craving coin, which is a fear of being rejected.

 Perhaps you have friends with whom you are entirely comfortable, but then there are others who tempt you to crave their approval (or you fear their rejection).
 In such cases, they control you.
 The graphic is analogous to a marionette who is controlled by the strings of those we want to accept us.

 The real idolatry in the infographic is not the big person.
 The big person is merely the idol carrier—the one who can give you what you want.
 I listed some of those idols for you.

 These are synonyms: approval, significance, love, acceptance, respect, and rejection are six ways of saying the same thing.
 You can pick the one that speaks most closely to your heart.

-As you glance to the bottom right of the infographic, you will notice the biggest problem of all.
-Can you see the word God?
+As you glance at the bottom right of the infographic, you will notice the biggest problem of all.
+Can you see the word, God?
 The smallness of the word contradicts the bigness of the problem.
 A small God leaves room for a heart to fear.